 I will always remember precisely how I felt when I had depression.
 It was hard to be happy.
 But a meditation technique made happiness easy even at that low, low time.
 Let me share what I learned with you…

-Happiness does not have to be a challenge.
+Happiness does not have to be difficult.
+It doesnt have to take effort to be happy.

 Problem is, it doesn’t feel that way when we’re facing negative emotions like sadness, grief, and anger.
 At such times, happiness can seem miles away.